 1. Tip – Forced Reps

-So, what you need to do is to keep going up to the point when you want to lower the weight, but even then do not lower it, keep going until you do between fifteen to eighteen reps.
+So, what you need to do is to keep going up to the point when you want to lower the weight, but even then, do not lower it.
+Keep going until you do between fifteen to eighteen reps.

 Everyone tells you that it is bad to “cheat” during exercises.
 Well, that does not have to be a rule.
-No matter how much you are “cheating”, you still keep activating the biceps.
+No matter how much you are “cheating,” you still keep activating the biceps.

-Form and correct performance of the exercise are important, but if you are using the same weights for a longer time period, you have to try to do something different.
+Form and correct performance of the exercise is important, but if you are using the same weights for a longer time period, you have to try to do something different.
 You should do three to four sets of these forced reps at the beginning of your workout while you still have strength.

 2. Tip – Three Sets In A Row

-First do standing barbell curl with the Olympic bar.
+First, perform standing barbell curl with the Olympic bar.
 With this exercise, you should use maximum weight for ten reps.
 When you get a bit tired, you can use your legs but do not use your back.